earthdaily/earthdaily-python-client/README.md

 ## Support

-If you encounter any problems or have any questions, please [open an issue](https://gitlab.com/earthdaily/eda/eds/client/earthdatastore/-/issues) on our GitLab repository.
+If you encounter any problems or have any questions, please [open an issue](https://github.com/earthdaily/earthdaily-python-client/issues/new) on our GitHub repository.